School of Biological Sciences

 RV Chinook II

 The RV Chinook II has the capability to sample offshore within the Solent and beyond and complements the current inshore RV Calypso.
-At over 10 metres long Chinook II will be able to carry up to 12 students plus crew and will be an integral part of the teaching across all years for BSc Marine Biology undergraduates as well as being available for commercial activity, postgraduates and researchers.
+At over 10 metres long Chinook II can carry up to ten students plus two crew, and is an integral part of the teaching across all years for BSc Marine Biology and MSc in Applied Aquatic Biology.
+The vessel is also available for commercial activity, postgraduates and researchers.

 Lecture theatre and teaching laboratory